CppHotReload/Lumberyard/README.md

 # Lumberyard
-Prototype plugin for Ly
+- Prototype plugin for Ly.
+- C++ Hot Reload works on Win64 and macOS.
+This plugin only supports Win64 and AZ::Component right now.
-**Enter in the discord server if you need help: https://discord.gg/9gsaNnD**
+- **Enter in the discord server if you need help: https://discord.gg/9gsaNnD**

 ## Installation
 1. Download this repository and place it on the Gems folder